awwx/meteor-wiki/Getting-Started-with-Auth.md

 Options:
 - `requireEmail` (Boolean) - Require users created to have an email.
 This also effects the login and signup forms in `accounts-ui`
 - `requireUsername` (Boolean) - Require users created to have a username.
 This also effects the login and signup forms in `accounts-ui`
-- `validateEmails` (Boolean) - Send validation emails to users created via `accounts-password` (as opposed to users created via OAuth, whose email is assumed to be validated).
+- `sendConfirmationEmail` (Boolean) - Send email address confirmation emails to users created via `accounts-password`.

 #### Disabling full write access
 By default, clients are given full write access to all collections.
 To turn this behavior off, remove the `insecure` package